kosli-dev/cli/docs.kosli.com/content/getting_familiar_with_Kosli/querying_a_public_system/_index.md

 # Pipeline events

-Let's start by confirming that all 12 `cyber-dojo` repositories have a CI pipeline reporting to Kosli:
+Let's check the `kosli` CLI is setup correctly by confirming all 12 `cyber-dojo` repositories have a CI pipeline reporting to https://app.kosli.com

 ```shell {.command}
 kosli pipeline ls